Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Additional experiments and examples

 \subsection{Examples of jumping between local minima}

-As explained in section~\ref{sec:stability}, two sources of instability are jumping and jittering.
+As explained in Section 3, two sources of instability are jumping and jittering.
 We have already stated that our method leverages jittering of cluster boundaries in high-density regions due to perturbation.
 Jumping, on the other hand, happens when the algorithm finds very different solutions on different samples; in case of objective-minimizing algorithms, it ends up in different local minima.
-Two main effects lead to jumping: first, symmetries in the data distribution, and second, initialization.
+Two main effects lead to jumping: initialization, and symmetries in the data distribution.
 Finally, subtle geometrical properties of the distribution might also cause jumping \cite{von2010clustering}.

 An example of jumping of $K$-means due to symmetries is shown on Figure~\ref{fig:jump-sym}: clearly, there are several global minima, and even if the algorithm is deterministic, slight perturbations of the distribution (noise or sampling) make the algorithm jump between solutions.
 The second cause of jumping is due to initialization.
 As illustrated by Figure~\ref{fig:jump-init} for $K$-means, if a single random initialization is used, depending on the initial position of centers, four different configurations occur randomly, even without any perturbation of the data.